aeriie/spotify-playlist-updater/README.md

 * The script will restart if it runs into a timeout to prevent it from failing during an internet hiccup.
     * If you have an unstable internet connection and run into issues, try removing the ```` continue ```` statement.

+## Thank you

+If you enjoyed my project, please feel free to leave tips on my [Ko-Fi. https://ko-fi.com/autumntillman](https://ko-fi.com/autumntillman)

 ## Help